felipendc/vicyos-hefftor-polybar-xfce/README.md

 So, I came up with this idea to try to adapt a Polybar to Xfce.<br />

 That was very tiring, by the way... but after a long and hard work, I made it!<br />
-Now, I will try to show you, what I've made, and how you can modify it, to help you to suit your needs!.<br />
+Now, I will try to show you, what I've made, and how you can modify it, to help you to suit your needs!<br />

 **Aditional information:**<br />